7riumph/7riumph/README.md

 I am a strong proponent of "Tech for Social Good" 🎉

-Always on the look out for oppotunities to make a difference, and pay it forward!
+Always on the look out for oppotunities to make a difference, and pay it forwards!

 Some of my Open Source contributions: